-6. Take Part in a Community
+8. Take Part in a Community

 There are many people who work night shifts regularly.
 Seek them out and ask about their routines.
 You’ll likely find helpful advice that comes naturally from experience.

 Sometimes it can be difficult to forge social connections with others when your schedule is acclimated to night shifts.
 That’s what makes it convenient to seek out friends who work the same schedule as you.
 Having a support system of other NOC nurses can be invaluable.

-7. Take Strategic Naps
+9. Take Strategic Naps

 When you’re on your break, consider finding a quiet place where you can nap.
 It might be tempting to use your break to browse social media or play games on your phone, but nothing can re-energize you like sleep.

-If you aren’t used to napping, it might be difficult to sleep with a time limit.
+If you aren’t used to napping, it might be difficult to sleep within a time limit.
 Don’t get discouraged.
-With persistence, your body will adjust and learn how to dip into sleep faster.
+With persistence, your body will adjust and learn how to dip into uninterrupted sleep faster.
 Afterward, you will return to work with a new wave of energy and alertness.

-8. Make Self-Care a Priority
+10. Make Self-Care a Priority

 The night shift is easier to deal with when you’re properly taking care of yourself.
 This means that you should incorporate healthy habits and routines into your everyday life.

 Additionally, you want to make sure you’re prioritizing your nutrition.
 When you come home from a long day at work, you might not feel in the mood to cook a healthy meal.
 It can be tempting to consume easy-to-make, processed junk foods.
 You may want to meal prep ahead of time, however, so you can give yourself the proper nutrition to function happily throughout the day.

-Fore more self-care tips especially for nurses, check out these 7 Easy Self-Care Tips for Nurses.
+For more self-care tips especially for nurses, check out these 7 Easy Self-Care Tips for Nurses.

-9. Limit Blue Light Exposure
+11. Limit Blue Light Exposure

-These days, we are being consistently exposed to blue light emitted from technology such as smartphones and tablets.
+These days, we are consistently exposed to blue light emitted from technology such as smartphones and tablets.
 Blue light has the potential to throw off our biological clock and suppress our body’s melatonin secretion.
 For this reason, to make the most of your sleep routine, you should avoid blue light before bed.

 Working night shifts can be draining, but there are habits you can implement to make the most of your situation.
 Using the above strategies you can maximize your energy levels and increase your productivity on the job.